elunna/nerfhack-changelog/README.md

 * quest nemeses can break boulders after getting frustrated enough.
 * rock moles can actually eat rocks (xnh)
 * rock trolls are stoning resistant (xnh)
+* shriekers can shriek from any distance whenever they see you.
 * all spheres (shocking spheres, flaming spheres, etc) cannot be genocided
 * all spheres explode on death (unless cancelled)
 * skeleton/shade slow attack is ineffective vs undead